arazmj/gdbnms/README.md

 ### Case Scenarios

 - How many ElasticSearch Nodes currently are being used?

 - What is typical number of node and edges in the worst case scenario.

 - What type of edges and nodes we have for SDWAN scenario.
 Example of graph edges: Wired Connection, Wireless, MPLS Connection, VPN Connection, Aggregated Link
-Nodes: Client, Access Point, Switch
+Nodes: Client, Access Point, Switch.

 -The case about VLAN, if the two nodes are connected to a switch that does not imply that those Nodes are L2 connected.

 - LLDP (link layer discovery protocol)